How tariff hikes are squeezing the U.S. furniture business

 Manwah, for instance, is more than doubling the size of its factory in Vietnam, which now ships 1,000 containers per month.

 U.S. imports of Chinese-made furniture by retailers such as IKEA, Home Depot Inc and Target Corp fell 13.5 percent in the first quarter.
 That was partly offset by a 37.2 percent rise in shipments from Vietnam and a 19.3 percent increase in imports from Taiwan, according to S&P Global Market Intelligence’s trade data firm Panjiva.
-[L1N21S1CX]

 The strategy is not without risks.
 Alternate countries lack China’s experienced labor force and efficient shipping and manufacturing infrastructure - something that concerns Harvey Karp, chief executive of startup Happiest Baby.